About the PBS

 There is always at least one drug within each group without a therapeutic group premium.
 If for a medical reason you are only able to take a drug with a premium, your doctor can request an exemption.

 Special patient contributions can also apply because the Government and the supplier cannot agree on price.
 In these cases, the product is listed, but you pay more than your co-payment.

 Some medicines in the same therapeutic groups may not be interchangeable because of adverse reactions, drug interactions, likely poor compliance with drug use or other reasons.
 When your doctor believes that there is no clinically proven alternative, the Government will pay the special patient contribution on your behalf.

 The Department of Veterans’ Affairs administers the Repatriation Pharmaceutical Benefits Scheme (RPBS) for eligible Australians.

-The Australian Government subsidises medicines that are necessary to maintain the health of the community in a way that is cost effective.
+The Commonwealth subsidises medicines that are necessary to maintain the health of the community in a way that is cost effective.

 This is achieved by carefully assessing the therapeutic benefits and costs of medicines, including comparisons with other treatments where appropriate.
 If a medicine is found to be acceptably cost-effective, then government negotiates its price with the supplier.

 A medicine is considered cost effective by the PBAC if, for significant medical conditions, the improvements in health outcomes justify the additional costs to the Scheme (and any harms) compared with its main alternate therapy.